 “They aren’t easy to make,” Marilyn said.
 “You have to use four different needles or a magic loop.
 It’s not something a lot of people do.
 There is also specific yarn; it has to be soft and comfortable.”

 With the help of Anne McGookey, director of volunteer services at Firelands Regional Medical Center, a group was found.

-“When Marilyn brought the idea to me, I called my cousin who is part of a knitting group that meets throughout the area,” Anne said, stating that the group includes women from areas such as Sandusky, Vermilion, Huron, and Oberlin.
+“When Marilyn brought the idea to me, I called my cousin who is part of a knitting group that meets throughout the area,” Anne said, stating that the group includes women volunteering in Sandusky, Vermilion, Huron, and Oberlin.

 Mary Bauer, patient navigator with the Center for Breast Care, has been handing out the Knitted Knockers to the patients she assists during their breast cancer journey.

-“I’m grateful to the volunteers who are so kind to provide the yarn, and the time to knit the Knitted Knockers for women recovering from a mastectomy,” she said.
+“I’m grateful to those volunteering in Sandusky OH who are so kind to provide the yarn, and the time to knit the Knitted Knockers for women recovering from a mastectomy,” she said.
 “These women are faced with so many concerns after their surgery and during their recovery that it’s nice to have these to offer patients in hopes that it may help take one concern away.”